Donrwalsh/curiouser-paradox/train-of-thought.md

 Did some reading about bcrypt last night and today, and it's quite interesting.
 The question on my mind is how many saltRounds should I be going with?
 The answer to this question has to do with risk tolerance, because no amount of saltRounds is going to make things completely secure.
 So it's a balancing act between security and time spent hashing.
 Following the suggestion from a resource that I've since lost, I implemented a counter that describes how long hashing takes for saltRounds between 10-20.
 I added this as an actual endpoint (it was console logs first) because I'm actually most interested in seeing the performance numbers on the Pi - which is to say the actual device that will be handling the hashing long-term.
 In addition to this, I'm probably going to aim for something a bit higher than the standard recommendation because of the nature of how I'm using it here.

+The hashPass endpoint worked well, but I disliked the static 10-20 test rounds, so I updated it slightly to also take in a saltRound value and report back just one time.
+So I can still achieve the same output with 10x calls if I want to, and more importantly I can play some more with specific values without having to wait several minutes thanks to the topend taking quite a while on the Pi.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/